Germany: Cologne cardinal offers pope resignation over abuse scandals | DW | 02.03.2022

 "I placed my service and office as Archbishop of Cologne at the Holy Father's disposal, so that he is free to decide what best serves the Church of Cologne," he wrote in a letter to his congregation.

-Woelki took a five-month break from his duties in September after the Vatican accused him of serious mistakes in his handling of reports of sexual abuse at the hands of priests.
+Woelki took a five-month break from his duties in September after the Vatican accused him of "major mistakes" in his handling of reports of sexual abuse at the hands of priests.

 Reporters walked out of a press event in Cologne after church officials asked them to sign a confidentiality agreement.
 The officials were due to discuss issues around a key report on child abuse.